 - The Volunteer View of Private Needs

-- Sharing a Private Need
+- Sharing Private Needs as a Volunteer

 - Public Initiatives and Private Initiatives